 This dog is likely to repeat the same chewing behavior when left alone the next day, since nothing was done to alleviate the actual anxiety.
 The dog will not know he is doing wrong while chewing and will only realize he is about to be punished when the owner returns home.
-The dog will then associate this exact scenario of the owner and presence of damage with punishment and his body language will anticipate this outcome.
+The dog will then associate this exact scenario, of the owner and presence of damage with punishment, and his body language will anticipate punishment.
 The owner will perceive this as the dog must “know what he did” and therefore must be “spiteful”.
 But, this is not the case.
-The dog simply is anticipating punishment that he did not know how to avoid and is hence showing his submission.
-New unwanted behaviors such as submissive urination may arise on the owner’s return home.
+The dog is simply anticipating punishment, which he did not understand how to avoid, and is hence showing his submission.
+New, unwanted behaviors, such as submissive urination, may arise on the owner’s return home.

 The problem also can’t be fixed in block 5 or 6 by attempting to booby trap potential chew items or using bark collars for vocalizing.
 If anxious energy is blocked in one form it will appear in another (such as eliminating bowels or bladder).

-First we make we sure that we have everything underlying in our foundation in place:
+First, we have to make sure, that we have everything required for our foundation in place:

-- If the dog is in good health and on a good diet, the dog will be more comfortable in general being alone and more likely to hold a healthy smaller stool and normal bladder of urine not inflated by thirst.
+If the dog is in good health and on a good diet, the dog will be more comfortable being alone in general and more likely to hold a healthy, smaller stool and normal bladder, not overly inflated by thirst.

-- If our attitude is good we do not need to worry about the mistake of coming home and losing our temper on the dog which will only cause more side effects and problems.
+If our attitude is good, we do not need to worry about the mistake of coming home and losing our temper on our dog, which will only cause more side effects and problems.

-- If we know some learning theory we will already have a background of some techniques that can help change bad associations.
+If we’ve studied some learning theory, we will already have a background in techniques, that can help change bad associations.

-- If our leadership exercises are in place we already are on track to making the dog feel he is in a predicable world that he will be provided for in.
-It is a crucial step to have your dog on a predicable and provided for schedule.
+If our leadership exercises are in place, we’re already on track to making the dog feel that he is in a predicable world and that he will be provided for.
+Having your dog on a predicable and provided-for schedule, is a crucial step.

-- If we have been attending to our dog’s drive balance he will be less likely to have any destructive behaviors exasperated or related to the fact that he has pent up energy and desire for activity.
+If we have been attending to our dog’s drive balance, he will be less likely to have any destructive behaviors, exasperated or related to the fact that he has pent up energy and a need for an outlet.

-If these things are in place we have addressed all the underlying reasons that will feed a separation anxiety problem and have also addressed common denominators that may result in behaviors that may be mistaken for an anxiety problem such as destruction caused by drive balance issues or urine "accidents" actually caused by marking behaviors.
+If these things are in place, we have addressed all the underlying variables, that will feed a separation anxiety problem.
+Moreover, we have also addressed common factors, which may result in similar behaviors, and which shouldn’t be mistaken for anxiety.
+These include, destruction caused by drive balance issues, and “accidents” caused by urine marking behaviors.

-- Conditioning – This is primarily the technique that is used for prevention of an anxiety problem to begin with.
+Conditioning – This is primarily the technique, that is used to prevent an anxiety problem.
 We will be creating a good association with the action of the owner leaving the dog alone.

-- Desensitizing – We add desensitizing to the plan when the dog is just to anxious to care about any treat or activity we have been provided to counter-condition him when we leave
+Desensitizing – We add desensitizing to the plan, when the dog is just too anxious to care about any treat or activity, we have been providing to counter-condition him, when we leave.

 Anxiety is below habitation on our chart because it is possible to have a dog that is not housebroken and anxiety free, but nearly impossible to housebreak a dog that is suffering from an anxiety problem.
 That is why these anxiety problems are always treated in a crate or other safe area to limit bad habits and damage while the owner is not present.